Neurological Rehabilitation

 Neurological rehabilitation and brain-based treatments are most effective when multiple sensory systems are simultaneously stimulated together.
 This form of multimodal neurological rehabilitation facilitates rewiring of new dendritic connections between neurons and restores functional connections throughout the entire brain.

-This is why activities that promote balance efficiency and spatial awareness have such a profound effect on “higher” brain functions like reading, memory, comprehension, mathematics and executive function.
-A dysfunctional vestibular system impedes on the human ability to efficiently stand upright, perform athletic activities, and carry out an intellectual life.
+This is why activities that promote balance efficiency and spatial awareness have such a profound effect on “higher” brain functions.
+These higher functions include reading, memory, comprehension, mathematics and executive function.
+A dysfunctional vestibular system impedes human ability to efficiently stand upright, perform athletic activities, and carry out an intellectual life.

 Neurological rehabilitation often includes exercises involving motion stimulation specific to an axis or plane which will recalibrate the vestibular system to fix any errors.
 Once accuracy is achieved in the vestibular system, other sensory systems begin to remap for accuracy by way of the brainstem and cerebellum.
-Auditory and visual messages integrate with proprioception from muscles and joints, in the lower brainstem where rewiring begins to happen as a result of the precise application of multimodal brain-based therapies.
+Auditory and visual messages integrate with proprioception from muscles and joints, in the lower brainstem where rewiring begins.
+This is a result of the precise application of multimodal brain-based therapies.
 By performing activities that increase the accuracy of the multisensory integrational framework, you increase the efficiency of the entire brain.

-Neurological rehabilitation is achieved when the nervous system is stimulated to accurately orientate the central sensory & motor integration centers to its commonly understood reference point, as defined by the vestibular system, namely gravity.
+Neurological rehabilitation is achieved when the nervous system is stimulated to accurately orientate the central sensory & motor integration centers to its commonly understood reference point.
+As stated before, this reference is defined by the vestibular system, namely gravity.
 By training the brain to perform eye movements and vestibular functions accurately you actually change the brain’s chemistry.
 After all, the brain is the only organ in the human body that learns from past experience and adjusts itself.
 Functional Neurology and Neurological rehabilitation harness every part of neuroplasticity and the brain’s marvelous ability to form new neuronal networks.